less/less-docs/content/usage/using-less-in-the-browser.md

 Either specify the option `dumpLineNumbers` as above or add `!dumpLineNumbers:mediaquery` to the url.

 You can use the `mediaquery` option with [FireLESS](https://addons.mozilla.org/en-us/firefox/addon/fireless/) (it is identical to the SCSS media query debugging format).
-Also see [FireLess and Less v2](http://bassjobsen.weblogs.fm/fireless-less-v2/).
+Also see [FireLESS and LESS v2](http://bassjobsen.weblogs.fm/fireless-less-v2/).
 The `comment` option can be used to display file information and line numbers in the inline compiled CSS code.

 ### Options